 This TV doesn't have a Black Frame Insertion feature.

-This TV can interpolate content up to 60fps, known as the 'Soap Opera Effect'.
+This TV can interpolate content up to 60fps, a feature known as the 'Soap Opera Effect'.
 The motion interpolation feature works well and smooths motion out, but there are visible artifacts in busy scenes.
 Also, there's duplication in motion due to the backlight's 120Hz flicker.

 Learn more about the motion interpolation settings here.